-The IKE Casting rod delivers a high-quality and professionally crafted design that provides anglers the edge over big bass fish.
+The IKE Casting rod delivers a high-quality and professionally crafted design that provides anglers the edge over big bass and heavy fish.

 “I have had nothing but success with this Abu Garcia IKE casting rod.
 I have had no issues with it and it has been a joy to use.
 I have used this rod for at least a year now and love it to death.